runderwood/vfr/README.md

 ## About
-This program renders shapefiles (and other OGR-compatible datasources) as PNG images.
+This program renders shapefiles (and other OGR-compatible datasources) as vector graphics (SVG).
 Features can be styled programmatically using Lua.
-I've used it as a tool for quickly generating simple maps for use in educational settings.
+I've used it as a tool for quickly generating simple maps for use in educational and research settings.

 ## Requirements
 To build vfr, you need the following dev packages: